donaldmurf/ClientandServerJava/README.txt

 LIST

 SHUTDOWN:
-To shutdown enter "SHUTDOWN".
+To shut down enter "SHUTDOWN".
 This will shut down the server

 QUIT:
-To shutdown enter "QUIT".
+To shut down enter "QUIT".
 This will shut down the client only